FAQs

 5. What exactly is a Job Family?

-A job family is a set of related jobs within a company, that share similar work, required skills and knowledge, usually set out in order of hierarchy, from most senior to junior.
+A job family is a set of related jobs, within a company, that share similar work, required skills and knowledge, usually set out in order of hierarchy, from most senior to junior.
 Embedded into the hierarchy is the natural career path.
 For example, Marketing might have marketing executive, social media executive, pr executive, reporting into a marketing team lead, and then into marketing manager.

 6. What is a sub-job family?